hrafnass/ANTv2Exe/doc/Game.md

 After you have played the 12 trials, you can rerun the exercise game, start the researche game or quit the program.

 ## Researche
-The researche game has three runs.
-A run has 96 trials.
+The researche game has two runs.
+A run consist of 96 trials.
 After every run you can take a break.
 In the end, all measured and calculated values are saved in a csv-file named after the test person and the actuell date (also with seconds).